Ascentis funding information and advice for FE and skills providers

 Learner progression is actively monitored, e.g. to further learning, employment, volunteering

-For 2023 to 2024 the AEB is devolved to the following MCAs and through a delegation agreement to the Mayor of London for the Greater London Authority (GLA):
+For 2024 to 2025 the ASF is devolved to the following MCAs and through a delegation agreement to the Mayor of London for the Greater London Authority (GLA):

 • Greater Manchester